8 HVAC Safety Hazards to Avoid: A Technician's Guide to Safety Standards

 3. Inadequate Equipment Inventory

-4. Respiratory Risks
+4. Respiratory HVAC Safety Hazards

 Wear an industrial-grade face mask to prevent inhaling these lingering dangers in close proximity and for extended periods of time.
-Sometimes, the job requires a higher-grade mask such as a cartridge-style mask or even a self-contained breathing mask—especially if the job is in a contaminated and confined space.
+Sometimes, the job requires a higher-grade mask, such as a cartridge-style mask or even a self-contained breathing mask—especially if the job is in a contaminated and confined space.
 Learn more about the Occupational Safety and Health Administration (OSHA) respiratory safety standards.

 5. Ladder Liability